How do you make a living while you’re living off the grid?

 READ THIS!!! —>>> Living Off The Grid Doesn’t Mean Primitive Living

 AND THIS: Living Off Grid: “If You’re Using Technology, You’re NOT Truly Off Grid!”

 Another great way to provide food for you and your family while also creating a revenue stream is by raising livestock.
-This can include cattle, and goats, chickens and rabbits.
+This can include cattle, goats, chickens, and rabbits.
 I’m sure you can think of a few more.
-If not here’s a short list.
+If not here’s a list: